 The teachers will routinely assess the growth and physical, social, emotional, cognitive and language development of each child while attending the Weinstein JCC Preschool using a variety of formal and informal measures such as observations, check lists, anecdotal records and individual assessment scales.
 The formal assessment tool used at the Weinstein JCC Preschool by our teachers was developed under the guidance of Donna Peters, Early Childhood Director and representatives from the Early Childhood Faculty.
 Teachers within their age level meetings have collaborated, trained, and learned to interpret assessment procedures and results.
-Assessment will occur within the EC Parent Manual 2021-2022 revised 9.15.2022 - 26 - natural setting of the classrooms and playgrounds during the children's ongoing interactions with others, play and use of the materials and planned activities.
+Assessment will occur within the natural setting of the classrooms and playgrounds during the children's ongoing interactions with others, play and use of the materials and planned activities.
 The information from the assessments for each child, parent feedback and screenings will be integrated with the curriculum goals and planning to support individual learning styles and needs, in addition to overall program improvement.